sebvol/HMC_project/README.md

 In this project, we implement the computational techniques presented in the article [1].
 Our goal is to simulate mid-price estimations which is often hindered by limited data transparency.
 By applying particle filtering and sequential Monte-Carlo methods as outlined in the article, we aim to capture the nuances of bond data and overcome the shortcomings of traditional estimation filters.
-This simulation project seeks to provide a practical application of the theoretical framework proposed in the article, offering insights into the market's pricing mechanisms and enhancing decision-making tools for market analysts.
+This simulation project seeks to provide a practical application of the theoretical framework proposed by Olivier Guéant and Jiang Pu, offering insights into the market's pricing mechanisms and enhancing decision-making tools for market analysts.

 *For a detailed explanation of each implementation please refer to the comments in the file.*